Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 You touch a creature and attempt to empty its body of spirits.
 The creature and each other spirit inhabiting its body must succeed on a CHA  Save or have its disembodied spirit expelled into the nearest unoccupied space.
-While disembodied, a creature’s spirit gains a fly speed equal to its movement speed and cannot directly deal damage, but otherwise uses its own statistics.
+While disembodied, a creature's spirit gains a fly speed equal to its movement speed and cannot directly deal damage, but otherwise uses its own statistics.
-The creature’s body counts as [Unconscious](conditions.md#unconscious) while emptied of spirits.
-A body not inhabited by its native spirit can be Possessed by any disembodied spirit within 1 *(1.5m)* of it as an action, rising and acting under that spirit’s control.
+The creature's body counts as [Unconscious](conditions.md#unconscious) while emptied of spirits.
+A body not inhabited by its native spirit can be Possessed by any disembodied spirit within 1 *(1.5m)* of it as an action, rising and acting under that spirit's control.
-If the body is already Possessed, a disembodied spirit in the body’s space may attempt to expel and replace the possessing spirit as an action with a contested CHA  check.
+If the body is already Possessed, a disembodied spirit in the body's space may attempt to expel and replace the possessing spirit as an action with a contested CHA  check.
 - **Classes**: Bard, Cleric, Paladin
 *(Source: CS)*